Sharpsichord

 The Sharpsichord is a musical instrument created by Henry Dagg in Faversham, Kent.
-It is a pin-barrel harp that plays music using a system of pegs, like a music box.
-The pegs slot into a grid of 11,520 holes to program songs onto a 46-string harp using a chromatic scale.
-The harp is then amplified by a pair of large horns.
+It is a pin-barrel harp or Stroh Harpsichord that plays music using a system of pegs, like a music box.
+The pegs slot into a grid of 11,520 holes to program songs onto a 46-string harp using a chromatic scale of almost 4 octaves from C2 to A5 (the 47th Lever activates dampers for the lowest strings when changing Chords).
+The harp is then amplified by a pair of large horns very akin to a Stroh violin which also uses Horns to amplify its sound.
 The instrument can also be played more traditionally using a keyboard.
 The Sharpsichord is solar-powered and can play 90 seconds of music at a time.
 It is made of stainless steel and weighs 2500 kg altogether.
 Dagg has stated that the Sharpsichord is intended as a tribute to Cecil Sharp, a collector of folk music.

 It took around four years for Dagg to create the Sharpsichord after he was enabled to do so following a commission from the English Folk Dance and Song Society in 2006.
 The society asked Dagg to create a trio of instruments to use in a "sound garden" following a grant from the Big Lottery Fund.
 Dagg only produced one instrument: the Sharpsichord.
 Due to the Sharpsichord being perishable it was not able to be used in the garden and Dagg later had to refund the money.
-The instrument took a total of £90,000 pounds to build.
+The instrument took a total of £90,000 to build.
 The Sharpsichord was used by Björk on her Biophilia tour for the song Sacrifice.